Follow

 Enable HTTP Proxy

 In the Dashboard go to: Proxy > HTTP and click on Enable HTTP Proxy switch (it will turn green after it has been enabled).
-Then, set the operational mode for each zone that should be filtered to transparent and Save the configuration.

 https-02.png